Coco En Forma, Objects, Nicaragua, Toronto, 2022

 Info >

-Nicole received a BA in Visual Arts from Western University and a Diploma in Graphic Design from the Toronto Film School.
+Nicole is motivated by curiosity, problem solving and story telling.
+She received a BA in Visual Arts from Western University and a Diploma in Graphic Design from the Toronto Film School.
 She is currently based in Toronto, Canada.

 Contact